Daily Physical Activity to Stay Healthy

 Eating healthy food may keep you hale and hearty but to stay in good health and remain fit, physical activity is a must.

-It cannot be emphasised enough that sedentary behaviour should be limited.
+It cannot be emphasized enough that sedentary behavior should be limited.
 A little physical exertion can go a long way to prolong living and serves as a great way to maintain a healthy lifestyle.
-Regular physical activity can advance your health and lessen the risks of developing several fatal diseases.
+Regular

 matthew-bennett-78hTqvjYMS4-unsplash.jpg